Speaker interview: Joshua Geerlings, product owner Innovation Studio, PostNL, Netherlands

-Joshua Geerlings, product owner Innovation Studio, PostNL, Netherlands, will present a talk titled Innovation at PostNL: from new, digital e-commerce to last-yard solutions
+Joshua Geerlings, product owner Innovation Studio, PostNL, Netherlands, will present a talk entitled Innovation at PostNL: from new, digital e-commerce to last-yard solutions.

 What is your presentation about?

 The presentation will outline key takeaways and lessons from the lean start-up projects at PostNL, ranging from digital innovation and new e-commerce propositions to last-yard delivery solutions.

 What is the Innovation Studio, and what projects are currently being worked on?

 The Innovation Studio is a team of ambitious and dedicated innovators who help develop the business of PostNL by creating, building and validating new products and services.
 We do this through our own methodology and framework, which takes aspects of lean start-up design thinking and growth hacking, within a time-boxed period of around three months.
 In those three months, the goal is to find a problem fit and a problem-solution fit, and to see if we can validate a solution and find a product-market fit.
 We mainly focus on innovating the core business and coming up with new, adjacent propositions, which means we don’t focus on things that are more in line with transformational business models).